Skip to main content

 Course Description

-This course highlights the core processes for developing theory-and evidence-based interventions.
-Several topics in the field of applied psychology are discussed, for example obesity, sexual behaviors, but also topics like traffic safety, and pro-environmental behaviors.
-Additionally, students are provided with applications of more fundamental insights (e.g., emotion regulation, stigma), and first-hand examples of existing behavior change programs: from problems they target and who are involved, to theory and empirical evidence, to development, implementation, and evaluation.
+In this course, the core processes for developing theory-and evidence-based interventions are highlighted.
+Several topics in the field of applied psychology are discussed, such as socio-economic health inequities, safe sex, as well as sustainability topics such as pro-environmental behaviors.
+The application of the role of reserve capacities such as psychological and social capital, or stigma are reviewed.
+The course concludes with first-hand examples of existing behavior change programs, from problems they target and who are involved, to theory and empirical evidence, to development, implementation, and evaluation.

 Language(s) of Instruction